 Sales of electric vehicles:

-The Company will be manufacturing and selling an electric powered one-seater vehicle which has not yet been commercialized.
+The Company will be manufacturing and selling electric powered one-seater vehicles (“SOLO”), which has not yet been commercialized.
 At this time, proceeds of these sales are considered to be incidental revenue and are not being made with the expectation of profit.
 These are sold to ‘beta’ customers who provide real-world testing and feedback on the vehicles.
-The revenue generated from sales are recorded against research & development expenses.
+The revenue generated from sales are recorded against research and development expenses.

 Cash and cash equivalents